worace/coque/README.md

 # => "cat: /doesntexist.txt: No such file or directory\n"
 ```

-Coque commands can also be derived from a `Coque::Context`:
+Coque commands can also be derived from a `Coque::Context`, which enables changing directory, setting environment variables, and unsetting child env:

 ```rb
 c = Coque.context